aantron/ocaml.org/data/planet/ocamlcore/ocamlautobuild-presentation-at-caml-consortium-meeting-2009.md

 ---

 <p>One year ago, OCamlCore has started a project to help creating a fully featured build system: OCamlAutobuild.</p>
 <p>This system is designed to help upstream developers to standardize their build system around a few entry points that can be re-used by packaging system.
-It doesn&rsquo;t create yet another build system but just provide a way to use one already existing &mdash; applying a standard to call it.</p>
+It doesn’t create yet another build system but just provide a way to use one already existing — applying a standard to call it.</p>
 <p>On Friday, 4th December 2009, OCamlCore was at the annual Caml Consortium meeting and gave a talk about OCamlAutobuild.
 Packaging issues was discussed before within the consortium and OCamlCore wanted to show the progress of its own project.</p>
 <p>The conclusion of this presentation was:</p>
 <ul>
-<li>Its name is too close to &ldquo;automake&rdquo;, which some people consider as old and full of black magic;</li>
+<li>Its name is too close to “automake”, which some people consider as old and full of black magic;</li>
 <li>Will it really ease the work of packagers ?</li>
 </ul>
-<p>The solution of the first point is to rename the project to &ldquo;OASIS&rdquo;.
+<p>The solution of the first point is to rename the project to “OASIS”.
 This is derived from the name of the central file used for OCamlAutobuild: <em>_oasis</em>.</p>
 <p>The second point is more difficult to answer.
 We are planning to be able to produce GODIVA files by translating <em>_oasis</em> files.
-Using a plugin such as &ldquo;StdFiles&rdquo; we can meet the policy of GODIVA concerning upstream package (a script called <em>configure</em>, <tt>make all</tt> and <tt>make opt</tt>).
+Using a plugin such as “StdFiles” we can meet the policy of GODIVA concerning upstream package (a script called <em>configure</em>, <tt>make all</tt> and <tt>make opt</tt>).
 However, GODIVA can only handle a subset of what GODI can process.
 This is a restriction but hopefully this will still help GODI maintainers.</p>
 <p>Concerning cooperation with other packagers such as Debian and Fedora, I think we will only check that data from <em>_oasis</em> and from the packaging system are almost synchronized.
-For example, we will check that build depends in &ldquo;debian/control&rdquo; is enough to fulfill build depends in <em>_oasis</em>.</p>
+For example, we will check that build depends in “debian/control” is enough to fulfill build depends in <em>_oasis</em>.</p>
 <p>OASIS supports now OCamlbuild by default and is planning support for OCamlMakefile and OMake.</p>
 <p>More informations:</p>
 <p><a href="https://forge.ocamlcore.org/docman/view.php/54/94/Presentation.pdf">OASIS Slides</a></p>